ackurtzy/text-to-image/README.md

 ## Overview

 This repository implements a **Text-to-Image Diffusion Model** trained on rasterized versions of the [Google Quick, Draw!
 Dataset](https://quickdraw.withgoogle.com/data).
 The base diffusion model code is from [Hugging Face: The Annotated Diffusion Model](https://huggingface.co/blog/annotated-diffusion).
 It was modified in this project to work well on the Quick, Draw! dataset and take text embeddings as conditioning.
+The text-conditioning works great for exact labels or phrases the model was trained on, but its performance varies for other phrases.
 The workflow includes:

 1. **Downloading and Processing** : Convert vector sketches in NDJSON format into rasterized images (`.npy` files).